gloveboxes/prompt_flow_workshop/docs/index.md

 There are two approaches to grounding your LLM apps with your data.
 You can either fine tune a model or use the RAG pattern.

 1. Fine tuning a model is complex and expensive, though there are some use cases where it is the best approach.
 1. RAG - Retrieval Augmented Generation.
-RAG is an industry approach to enriching a prompt with context, it is cheaper, less complex than fine tuning a model, easier to leverage existing IT investments.
+RAG is an industry approach to enriching a prompt with context, it is cheaper, less complex than fine tuning a model, easier to use existing IT investments.
 This workshop focuses on the RAG pattern.

 Grounding connects your Large Language Model (LLM) to your data.
 It is a critical step to ensure that the model's responses are relevant and aligned with current knowledge.
 Grounding also helps prevent the model from generating misleading or inaccurate information.